19hours/sg-statutes/Acts/Employment Act.md

 [41/2004]

-### Payments to include holidays
+### Payments to include holidays, etc.

-77\.—(1) The payment referred to in section 76 shall be paid for every day of the benefit period, including holidays.
+77\.—(1) The payment referred to in section 76 shall be paid for every day of the benefit period, including holidays, but not any day during the benefit period on which the female employee takes no-pay leave.

 [21/84]

+[Act 27 of 2015 wef 22/08/2015]

 (2) Nothing in this section shall be construed to require an employer to pay to a female employee an extra day’s salary for a holiday which falls within the benefit period.

 [21/84]

+[Act 27 of 2015 wef 22/08/2015]

 ### When payment is to be made